AxelDelcros/club-tortank/README.md

 # Tortank club : Sport sessions app

+## WIP : adapt it in ReactNative to really play with native features
+Ideas to improve the app :
+* Use a library which support all kind of device
+* Access local storage (on smartphone) to store some stats (sessions durations etc.)

 ## Why this app ?
 Tired to pay a subscription to some very complete apps only to use a few basic features, I decided to make my own app, for me and my friends.
 Any resemblance to any other fitness / sport session app is totally adventitious ;)